 Good question, KariAnne.
-Biographies are import, as I have articulated before on this forum.
+Biographies are important, as I have articulated before on this forum.
 When we read biographies of people who love Christ, we are following the example Scriptures like Hebrews 11 which recount the faithfulness of God to His (sometimes) faithful people.
 It’s adventure literature, travel stories, spiritual development, humor, and history all rolled into one package.
 I like efficiency.
 Reading about these people’s lives helps us to recognize the faithfulness and challenge of God in our own lives.

 So here are a briefly annotated short list of a few of my favorite biographies of female missionaries.
 I have linked each title to Amazon for your shopping convenience.